SUS 8700B: Renewable Energy

 Attendance Policy:

-Students must attend at least 50% of the classes.
-Otherwise you will be penalized with up to 10% reduction of your total points.
-Attending all the classes is not mandatory however attending all the exams is.
+The instruction mode for this course is in-person.
+Students must attend classes.
+Otherwise you will be penalized with deducted points.
 Re-scheduling the tests for a student is possible based upon my approval, if there is a valid reason.
 You have to notify me at least a week in advance that you will need to reschedule the test.

 Courtesy Policy: